Heart of Azeroth Guide for Battle for Azeroth (BfA 8.2)

 As you continue to advance in Heart of Azeroth levels, you will require more Azerite to get through each level.
 In Legion, a system known as Artifact Knowledge would increase the amount of Artifact Power (now Azerite) you would earn in order to speed up the levelling process for those that were behind.

 In Battle for Azeroth, the Artifact Knowledge system is still present in effect, but it works slightly differently.
-Rather than reaching the huge numbers that were happening in Legion, the amount of Azerite required to level your Heart of Azeroth is reduced each week by 30%.
+Rather than reaching the huge numbers that were happening in Legion, the amount of Azerite required to level your Heart of Azeroth is reduced each week.
 This allows players that are just returning or levelling alts to quickly get their Heart up to a competitive level.

 4. Increasing the Item Level of the Heart of Azeroth